Samuel107/telekinesis-project/README.md

 # Telekinesis-Project
 Unity Google Cardboard VR Application

-A classmate and I decided to work on creating a virtualy reality application for androids and iphones just to see if we can.
-I will be posting my scripts here that I create.
-Our goal is to create many different scripts with the Google Cardboard magnet input we are given.
+A classmate and I decided to work on creating a virtualy reality application for androids and iphones.
+I will be posting my scripts here that I create, along with a short screenshot video to demonstrate the script.
+Our goal is to create many simple scripts with the Google Cardboard magnet input we are given.
+We will be using the prefabs CardboardMain for headset motion tracking and CardboardReticle for crosshairs/gameObject selection.